yayugk/shopping-cart/README.md

 # shopping-cart
+This is a website application which allows user to search product information, place order and other shopping operation.

+Core section
+1. Users could create an account and log in to the website with it.
+2. Users could search the product based on the name, category, and price.
+3. Users could add desired products into the cart and modify the cart.
+4. Users could add items into the wish list.
+5. Users could check out the cart and place the order.

+Instruction
 1.	run npm install
 2.	run node ./seed/product-seeder to add product information into database
 3.	run npm start to start the server